Jimmy Williamson

 Jimmy Williamson (2 May 1928 – 21 February 2015) was a Scottish professional footballer who played in the Scottish League for Dunfermline Athletic and Montrose as a centre half.

 Personal life

-Williamson's younger brother Arthur was also became a footballer.
+Williamson's younger brother Arthur also became a footballer.
 In 1946, he was called up to the Royal Navy and served in Hong Kong and Singapore.
 He was a butcher by trade.